squeaky-pl/japronto/tutorial/1_hello.md

 Installing
 ----------

-On Linux and OSX install Japronto with `python3 -m pip install japronto`.
+On Linux and OSX and Windows install Japronto with `python3 -m pip install japronto`.
-On Windows or if you simply prefer Docker pull Japronto image with `docker pull japronto/japronto`.
+If you simply prefer Docker pull Japronto image with `docker pull japronto/japronto`.

 Creating your Hello world app
 -----------------------------